sergson/KMR-Transformations/kmr_tunneling_extraction.md

 **Chain Notation Convention**: Throughout this document, chains of KMR operators are interpreted as left-associative.
 For example, \( A ⊙ K ⊙ C ⊙ D \) means \( ((A ⊙ K) ⊙ C) ⊙ D \).
 This notation convention is discussed in detail in Section 12 (Chain Notation and Left-Associativity Convention).

-These properties demonstrate the deep algebraic structure of KMR operators and provide computational tools for analyzing complex KMR expressions.

 ## 11.2 Tunneling (Shielding) Property

 ### 11.2.1 Fundamental Tunneling Identity